For Chartered Physiotherapists and other practitioners involved in the treatment of patients with acute or chronic pain.

 - To integrate evidence-based practice into the execution of the preceding seven objectives.

-During the six years of it's existence the PPA has published Standards of Practice for Physiotherapists working in Pain Management Programmes, established links with the International Association for the Study of Pain and it's British and Irish Chapter (The Pain Society), published proceedings of it's courses and conferences in two Year Books and liaised with Physiotherapists in many other countries.
+The PPA has published Standards of Practice for Physiotherapists working in Pain Management Programmes, established links with the International Association for the Study of Pain and it's British and Irish Chapter (The British Pain Society), published proceedings of it's courses and conferences in two Year Books and liaised with Physiotherapists in many other countries.
 It has an active Education Committee as well as a Scientific Committee which contribute to the regular Newsletter as well as organise and support education and research.

 The CIG is currently thriving and, with the continued hard work of it's members, is expected to continue to do so!
 It's objectives are of great importance to the Profession and to health care in general.
 The PPA hopes to contribute over the coming years as much as it has since it was founded in 1994.